josmar-crwdstffng/angular/aio/content/guide/router-tutorial.md

     </div>

 Try navigating to a non-existing route on your application, such as `http://localhost:4200/powers`.
-This route doesn't match anything defined in your `app.module.ts` file.
+This route does not match anything defined in your `app.module.ts` file.
 However, because you defined a wildcard route, the application automatically displays your `PageNotFound` component.

 ## Next steps